 |Death: ||Nov.
 23, 1944|

-Ralph Eugene Hanney, my first-cousin, was the son of Ralph Oscar Hanney, and my Aunt, Regina Faye McKinnon Hanney.
+Ralph Eugene Hanney, my first-cousin, was the first-born son of Ralph Oscar Hanney, and my Aunt, Regina Faye McKinnon Hanney.

 Gene, and presumably many of the others that died that day were buried in Cherbourg, France.
 After the war, Gene's remains were returned to Randolph, where he was interred in the Randolph City Cemetery.

 I remember seeing his picture prominently displayed in my Aunt Regina's home whenever my family visited theirs in Randolph when I was young.

 My Aunt, Twila McKinnon Kearl (Regina's sister), had the sad task of including both the letter about his death, and a description of his memorial service, at which the letter about his death was read, in two of her articles published in the Rich County Reaper.

 Ralph Oscar Hanney (1902 - 1984)

 Created by: Robert Brent McKinnon